KNX-IOT/knx-iot.github.io/_pages/gs_build_own_device.md

 ## Introduction

-KNX-IOT devices can be made with the KNX-IOT-STACK repo.
+KNX IoT Point API devices can be made with the KNX-IOT-STACK repo.
 However is not a good practice to create individual applications inside the same repo.
 To overcome that hurdle an example application repo is created.
-This getting started guide give some instructions on how to use the example application repo and what subsequent changes needs to be made to make a functional KNX-IOT application.
+This getting started guide give some instructions on how to use the example application repo and what subsequent changes needs to be made to make a functional KNX IoT Point API application.

 ### Prerequisites